Roiak2/Drivers-of-tropical-forest-height-and-canopy-structural-complexity/README.md

 # Water, Wind, & Time - Drivers of tropical forest height and canopy structural complexity

 ## Overview
-This repository contains code and data for chapter 2 of my dissertation, which is to be published in *Ecology* soon under Ankori-Karlinsky et al., 2022.
+This repository contains code and data for chapter 2 of my dissertation, which is to be published in *Ecosystems* soon under Ankori-Karlinsky et al., 2023.

 This dissertation focuses on the relationship between tree architecture, canopy structure, and chronic wind-exposure.